Life and Times (Bob Mould album)

-Life and Times is the ninth solo album from former Hüsker Dü and Sugar frontman Bob Mould.
+Life and Times is the eighth solo album from former Hüsker Dü and Sugar frontman Bob Mould.

 Reception

 Initial critical response to Life And Times was positive.
 At Metacritic, which assigns a normalized rating out of 100 to reviews from mainstream critics, the album has received an average score of 73, based on 8 reviews.

 Track listing

 All tracks written by Bob Mould.